 Cook apples and caramel together over low heat until the apples are soft; remove from heat and cool.

-Caramel sauce can be purchased at any grocery store, but if you're up for an adventure and want to make your own - AverieCooks.com is the home of my favorite of all the recipes I've tried so far!
+Caramel sauce can be purchased at grocery stores (or my favorite brand is available on Amazon), but if you're up for an adventure and want to make your own - AverieCooks.com is the home of my favorite of all the recipes I've tried so far!
 No caramel recipe is fool-proof, but this one gave me the least trouble with burning and crystalizing.